aolabsai/MNIST_streamlit/README.md

 - There are a couple cells in the Font training sets that seem to be causing errors without breaking anything, identifying and fixing those cells would be good

 ## Contributing
 Fork the repo, make your changes and submit a pull request.
-Join our [discord](https://discord.com/invite/nHuJc4Y4n7) and say hi!
+Join our [discord](https://discord.com/invite/nHuJc4Y4n7) and say hi!!